About

 Timeline

-Building differentiable simulation frameworks, agentic design workflows, and an MCP server connecting our electromagnetic solver to AI agents.
+Leading a company-wide team spanning AI infrastructure, platform architecture, and moonshot research.
+Built differentiable simulation frameworks, agentic design workflows, and an MCP server connecting our electromagnetic solver to AI agents.
 Principal developer of Tidy3D and its adjoint-based automatic differentiation plugin.

 Selected Publications